githubtraining/training-manual/docs/25_git_lfs.md

     !> WARNING: This is going to modify the history of the project to include the object that is now tracked in Git LFS.

-    > NOTE: You can also migrate files without modifying the existing history of your repository by passing an additional attribute `--no-rewrite`.
+    > **Note:** You can also migrate files without modifying the existing history of your repository by passing an additional attribute `--no-rewrite`.
 As an example `git lfs migrate import --no-rewrite test.zip *.mp3 *.psd`

 1. To push the changed history run, `git push --force`.

-    > NOTE: This is going to rewrite the commit history of the project.
+    > **Note:** This is going to rewrite the commit history of the project.
 Keep in mind all people working on the project should be made aware that this needs to occur.